top of page

 ABOUT SMALL PLANET INSTITUTE

-At the Small Planet Institute, we believe that ideas have enormous power.
+At the Small Planet Institute, we believe that hope has enormous power.
 So we seek to identify core, often unspoken, assumptions—economic, political, and psychological—now driving humanity to take our planet in directions that none of us individually would ever choose.
 In addressing this tragedy, Small Planet focuses on solutions: From the crisis of needless hunger to that of democracy itself, we offer evidence-based, life-serving frames of understanding and stories of possibility to enable all of us to perceive and join in solutions emerging everywhere.

 “Every aspect of our lives is, in a sense, a vote for the kind of world we want to live in.” - Frances Moore Lappé